dataloop-ai/dtlpy-documentation/functions/git_package_codebase/README.md

 this support in dtlpy>=1.35.13

-1. create a public package in github
+1. create a public package in GitHub
    Simple example for it is [git repo](https://github.com/dataloop-ai/package_git_example)
    main.py - for the running code